jroesch-droid/2024-Lion-Football-Stats/README.md

 Utilized Bayesian multiple linear and logistic regression techniques (with JAGS) to predict NFL game outcomes based on prior performance metrics (turnovers, scores, yardages, etc.).

+There is an RMD file for the JAGS model, one for the continuous model, and one for the logistic model.